Field testing the Boldr Venture Wayfarer with a fossil hunt

 Powering the Venture Wayfarer is a reliable Miyota (Citizen) automatic 21 jewel 8217 movement.
 This utilises the workhorse 8215 movement as a base and offers the additional 24-hour dial with a 40+ hour power reserve.
 Citizen’s proprietary PARASHOCK system gives reassurance that the watch will take some knocks.
 This technology dates from the 1950s and has spring-loaded mounting systems for the jewel bearings that support the balance wheel.

 The case back features limited edition engraving of a large X, shaped by various Boldr and exploration related words.

-The watch sits on a stiff tan NATO strap.
+The watch sits on a stiff tan military nylon strap.
 It feels very robust and has a titanium buckle and keepers.
 On a single test day, I didn’t really get a chance to soften it however I see no reason why, with time and use, it will not become more flexible.
 It feels of a superior quality which makes sense given the effort that has gone into the watch.